LERCAutomation/DataExtractor-ArcPro-UserGuide/setup/setup.rst

 		The partner GIS layer can be uploaded to SQL Server at the start of the extract process.

 _`PartnerColumn`
-	The column in the PartnerTable containing the partner name, which is passed to SQL Server by the tool to use the partner's boundary for selecting the records.
+	The column in the Partner GIS layer containing the partner name.

 _`ShortColumn`
 	The name of the column in the partner GIS layer containing the abbreviated name to use as the sub-folder name for the destination of extracted records.
 The sub-folder is created in the DefaultPath during extract if it does not already exist.